Oh, goody goody gumdrops, ready to go for another exciting hour of broadcast excellence.

 How do they explain that away?

-Well, you know, we have found uh, and this before he gave the results of the poll, he would he went out of his way to discredit his own flash poll, his company's own flash poll.
+Well, you know, we have found, and this is before he gave the results of the poll, he went out of his way to discredit his own flash poll, his company's own flash poll.

-He went out there and he said, Well, we have found on previous State of the Union addresses, Republican presidents generally draw a much larger audience of members of their own party, and vice versa.
+He went out there and he said, well, we have found in previous State of the Union addresses, Republican presidents generally draw a much larger audience of members of their own party and vice versa.

 Democrats watch State of the Union addresses more when their party has the presidency.